 {% endnavList %}

-Implement the language switcher:languagesA seamless bridge for tags
+Implement a language switcher:languagesA seamless bridge for tags

-Not enough to have navigation in each language, users also need a intuitive and convenient switcher to freely switch between different language versions.
-AnQiCMS provideslanguagesTags, it acts as a seamless bridge between sites in different languages.
+It is not enough to have navigation in each language, users also need a intuitive and convenient switcher to freely switch between different language versions.
+AnQiCMS provides this for users.languagesThe label acts as a seamless bridge between different language sites.

-languagesTags can retrieve all the multi-language site information configured under the current AnQiCMS instance, including their language names, language codes, and even the Emoji or icon links used for beautifying the interface.This allows us to very conveniently build a language switch dropdown menu or icon list in templates.
+languagesThe tag can retrieve all the multi-language site information configured under the current AnQiCMS instance, including their language names, language codes, and even the Emoji or icon links used to beautify the interface.This allows us to very conveniently build a language switch dropdown menu or icon list in the template.

-Generally, we would place the language switcher in a prominent position on the page, such as the top right corner of the header or the footer.
+We usually place the language switcher in a prominent position on the page, such as the upper right corner of the header or the footer.
 Here is an example of a typical language switcher implementation:

 {%- languages websites %}